Texas Synagogue Hostage Takeover

 How Hate Escalates

-The Pyramid of Hate is a useful tool to understand bias, hate and oppression in society.
-The Pyramid is organized in escalating levels of attitudes and behaviors that grow in complexity from the bottom to top.
+The Pyramid of Hate illustrates the prevalence of bias, hate and oppression in our society.
+It is organized in escalating levels of attitudes and behavior that grow in complexity from bottom to top.
 Like a pyramid, the upper levels are supported by the lower levels.
-Bias at each level negatively impacts individuals, institutions and society.
-It becomes increasingly difficult to challenge and dismantle as behaviors escalate.
-When bias goes unchecked, it becomes “normalized” and contributes to a pattern of accepting discrimination, hate and injustice in society.
+Unlike a pyramid, the levels are not built consecutively or to demonstrate a ranking of each level.
+Bias at each level reflects a system of oppression that negatively impacts individuals, institutions and society.
+Unchecked bias can become “normalized” and contribute to a pattern of accepting discrimination, violence and injustice in society.
+When we challenge biased attitudes within ourselves, others and society, we can interrupt the escalation of bias and make it more difficult for discrimination and hate to take place.
+The Pyramid of Hate can compel us to confront and challenge bias in order to foster a more inclusive, just and equitable community and society.

 12 and up